 It’s also like a scrapbook.
 You see a beautiful seashell on the beach, with interesting color and texture.
 You capture it and post it, and the next thing you know, it inspires a new creative project.

-TCG: We asked survey participants if they feel that new technology will create more or less demand for their skills in the next few years.
+TCG: In the Creative Workplace survey, we asked creative professionals if they feel that new technology will create more or less demand for their skills in the next few years.
 Forty-five percent of respondents said they anticipate more demand.
 What do you think about that finding?

 Lefebure: It depends on what they do, whether their skills will be in demand.
 I do think designers should always learn new skills and experiment with technology.
 And they can’t be afraid of change or worry that technology will take over their job, or they will get left behind.

 But again, they must also understand art history and the language of design.

 TCG: You’re saying fundamental skills are what help designers stay relevant?

 Lefebure: Technology changes but the principles of design don’t.
 I work with many young designers who don’t understand what I mean when I say, “The proportion is not right.”
 That’s a problem.

 Color is another issue.
 If I ask for green, a lot of designers will go straight to the palette in their design software and pull from those shades.
 It drives me insane.
 There are about 250,000 shades of green out there.
 When I say “green,” I am asking for a complex color.
 Something you’d see in a garden or on a tree.
 You have to get away from the computer, and out in the world, to see all those nuances.